bbalet/jorani/docs/install/README.md

 pm.max_children = xxxx (number of simultaneous processes) For a load test, allow a margin of 25%

+## Error upstream sent too big header

+If you get this error : <code>upstream sent too big header while reading response header from upstream</code>, you need to enlarge the buffers used by nginx.

+Add this to your http {} of the nginx.conf file normally located at /etc/nginx/nginx.conf:

+proxy_buffer_size   128k;
+proxy_buffers   4 256k;
+proxy_busy_buffers_size   256k;

+Then add this to your php location block, this will be located in your vhost file look for the block that begins with location ~ .php$ {

+fastcgi_buffer_size 128k;
+fastcgi_buffers 4 256k;
+fastcgi_busy_buffers_size 256k;

 If you are running nginx, tune your configuration (see <code>/etc/nginx/nginx.conf</code>).

 ## Tested environments